eL0ck/my_react-daily-ui/003-landing-page/README.md

 ### 5
 Add user profile and Navigation features to header bar.
 Hope the the formatting works out (Title list still undernead the header bar)

+### 6 - Hero featur
+  Put this hero feature in and see if it fixes up the formatting issues

+## Extension Tasks
+  Features that add to the original

+  - Have the Hero image change to the item selected
+  - Make a scroll accross feature so that more than just the first 5 can be displayed
+  - Make a 'My List' page using state